Family Fun! 10 Great Things To Do with Kids in Death Valley

 A close relative of root beer, sarsaparilla was a popular soft drink in the Old West.
-You’ll find sarsaparilla over at the Last Kind Words Saloon, the new restaurant in the Ranch at Death Valley.
+You’ll find sarsaparilla over at The Last Kind Words Saloon, the new restaurant at The Ranch at Death Valley.
 With its historic photos, wagon-wheel chandeliers, and Navajo rugs, the saloon brings alive the world of the Wild West.
 And while the kids can enjoy their sarsaparilla straight up, the grownups can savor it in such craft cocktails as the The Last Kind Word (High West Prairie Bourbon, sweet vermouth, lemon juice, sarsaparilla, and bitters).

 2. Bottom Out at Badwater